 SFH protection activities focuses on the South Central Zone, which has the highest level of displacement and where cases of gender-based violence (GBV), separated and unaccompanied children, children formerly associated with armed forces and groups, rampant ERW (explosive, remnant of war) and IED explosives, and violation of basic rights become the order of the day.

-SFH is currently active and a member of the following working groups:
+SFH is currently a member of the following working groups:

 - Child Protection Working group-National and Hiran Sub-working